 The acquisition of ancient Greek provides first-hand access to the literature of the ancient Mediterranean world and the early medieval period.
-In addition, the study of these ancient languages provides excellent training in logical analysis and a superior understanding of how languages function to convey meaning.
-Reading Greek literature in the original languages enables students to engage deeply with the intellectual world of ancient cultures and so to reflect on our own in a more informed fashion.
+In addition, the study of this ancient language provides excellent training in logical analysis and a superior understanding of how languages function to convey meaning.
+Reading Greek literature in the original language enables students to engage deeply with the intellectual world of ancient cultures and so to reflect on our own in a more informed fashion.

 For more information about the Department of Classical Studies please visit our website.